Back to Blog

 The MACH Principles:

-Composable architecture suits brands that have outgrown what a single platform can do well.
-If you're constantly fighting your platform's limitations, adding workarounds, or compromising on features because your main system can't handle them—that's when composable starts looking attractive.
+Composable commerce architecture suits brands that have outgrown what a single platform can do well.
+If you are constantly fighting your platform's limitations, adding workarounds, or compromising on features because your main system cannot handle them — that is when composable starts looking attractive.

-It's not magic.
+Composable commerce is not magic.
 More components means more integration work, more vendors to manage, more potential points of failure.
-The flexibility comes with complexity.
+The flexibility comes with complexity, and most mid-market brands underestimate the ongoing engineering cost of running a fully composable stack.

 For most mid-market brands, a well-implemented Shopify Plus or BigCommerce setup with selective third-party integrations is plenty composable.
 You don't need to rebuild everything to get the benefits of using specialised tools where they matter most.